SoumyadipYT-OSS/Leetcode_Csharp_Solutions/README.md

 <img width="140" height="80" src="https://www.avenga.com/wp-content/uploads/2020/11/C-Sharp.png">

 <p> • Here is the C# solutions of Leetcode problems with most efficient time complexity and greater efficient space complexity.
-Here, in this repository average 2-3 problems are be posted everyday. </p>
+Here, in this repository I post on average 2 to 3 problems everyday.
+If any query contact to my LinkedIn in my profile page github </p>
 <h5> Happy Coding 😊 </h5>